-Smart Strength developed the Natural but KICKASS Pre Workout supplement Pure Power.
-Pure Power was developed because we couldn't find a Natural Pre-Workout that actually worked well and was designed for the specific needs of Powerlifters.
+Smart Strength developed the all Natural and 100% KICKASS Pre Workout supplement Pure Power.
+Pure Power was developed because we couldn't find a Natural Pre-Workout that actually worked well and was designed for the specific needs of strength and power athletes.

 Smart Strength has also developed Smart Shin Shields.
 The ultimate shin guards for deadlifts and box jumps.
 Nothing on the market even comes close to them in terms of protecting your shins and assisting, rather then detracting from, performance.
 They will be launching on Kickstarter soon.
 Click or tap here, to be notified of the limited early bird deals, before everyone else.P.S.
 If you are into strength training, I highly recommend joining the Facebook "Smart Strength Training Group", click or tap here to check it out.